qgis/QGIS-Documentation/docs/user_manual/print_composer/create_reports.rst

 Highlighting the current report feature in a map
 ------------------------------------------------

+In the above report, the report features are emphasized in the maps using highlighting (state) and circles (populated places).
-To give emphasis to the report feature in a map (apart from placing it at the centre of the map), you must data define the style using a comparison between its ``@id`` and the ``@atlas_featureid``, as for atlases.
+To emphasize the report features in the maps (apart from placing them at the centre of the maps), you must data define the style using a comparison between its ``@id`` and the ``@atlas_featureid``, as for atlases.